Reviews

 • Student: Google Drive — 15GB free, real-time doc collaboration, works everywhere.

-• Photographer / Videographer: Jottacloud + IDrive — unlimited multi-device backup including external drives, plus fast restore when a drive dies.
+• Photographer / videographer: Jottacloud + IDrive — unlimited multi-device backup including external drives, plus fast restore when a drive dies.
+See also our best apps for photographers.

 • iPhone and Mac user: iCloud — most seamless Apple integration.
 Enable Advanced Data Protection in Settings for end-to-end encryption on Drive, Photos, and Notes.